The Photobook Ecosystem

 (V&A: 2022)

-• The glue required to attach the textile to the board had to be an EVA glue, which is the conservation equivalent of PVA glue.
-The starch paste that would have been a more sustainable option was not strong enough to hold the textile to the board
+The alternative book cradle was made from recycled mount board, and covered in textile using EVA glue.
+Making the mountboard cradles durable for transportation meant covering them in a coated textile, which was not recycled and is not recyclable.
+The glue required to attach the textile to the board had to be an EVA glue, which is the conservation equivalent of PVA glue.
+The starch paste that would have been a more sustainable option was not strong enough to hold the textile to the board.

 Image © Victoria & Albert Museum, London